leegundaniel/Operating-Systems/Assignment/pa0/ANSWER.md

 ## Requirements
 - Required to print a couple of lines before the xv6 program runs

+## Answer
-## Answer: Finding the section of code where the last printf was conducted
+- Finding the section of code where the last printf was conducted
-- in the init.c
+> in the init.c
 - write the necessary printf in this file